bodo-ai/PyDough/documentation/usage.md

 - `metadata`: the PyDough knowledge graph to use for the conversion (if omitted, `pydough.active_session.metadata` is used instead).
 - `config`: the PyDough configuration settings to use for the conversion (if omitted, `pydough.active_session.config` is used instead).
 - `database`: the database context to use for the conversion (if omitted, `pydough.active_session.database` is used instead).
 The database context matters because it controls which SQL dialect is used for the translation.
+- `session`: a PyDough session object which, if provided, is used instead of `pydough.active_session` or the `metadata` / `config` / `database` arguments.
+Note: this argument cannot be used alongside those arguments.

 Below is an example of using `pydough.to_sql` and the output (the SQL output may be outdated if PyDough's SQL conversion process has been updated):